In this section

 Ensuring both workers and customers who feel unwell stay at home and do not attend the premises.
-From 28 September, by law businesses may not require a self-isolating employee to come into work.
+By law businesses may not require a self-isolating worker to come into work.

 In every workplace, increasing the frequency of handwashing and surface cleaning.

-Businesses and workplaces should make every reasonable effort to ensure their employees can work safely.
+Businesses and workplaces should make every reasonable effort to ensure their workers can work safely.
+This includes consideration of reasonable adjustments for workers or customers with disabilities, including hidden disabilities that are not immediately obvious.
 Any office worker who can work from home should do so.
 Anyone else who cannot work from home should go to their place of work, if COVID-19 Secure guidelines are followed closely.
-When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable).
+When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m+ with risk mitigation where 2m is not viable).

 Further mitigating actions include:

 – further increasing the frequency of hand washing and surface cleaning

 – keeping the activity time involved as short as possible

 – using screens or barriers to separate people from each other